+These distances have been introduced by De Cecco and Palmieri in the setting of Finsler metrics, in \cite{DCP1} and \cite{DCP2}, where they characterize the class of geodesic distances $d$ that satisfies the identity $d=d^1_F$ for a suitable convex $1$-homogeneous supremal functional.

-for any $x,y\in \Omega$ and $\la\in (\inf_{\wi} F, +\infty)$.
-Note that in general the functions defined above are not simmetric or finite unless one requires additional hypotheses on $F$.
-In order to obtain a description of the sublevel sets of $\Gamma_{\tau}(F)$ ♥♥ in terms of those of the difference quotients $R_{d_F^\lambda}$ given by
+In our framework we consider a more general class of distance functions which are not symmetric or finite unless one requires additional hypotheses on $F$.
+In order to obtain a description of the sublevel sets of $\Gamma_{\tau}(F)$, in Section \ref{quotient} we introduce the class of the difference quotients $R_{d_F^\lambda}$ already considered in \cite{GPP} and defined by